Here's what happened with the Champions League draw and why it was declared void

-UEFA Champions League: Why was the last 16 draw declared void?
+UEFA Champions League: Who have Chelsea, Manchester United, Liverpool, Manchester City been drawn against?
+Why was first draw declared void?
 What happened?
-When will the draw take place again?
 Will Messi face Ronaldo?

 UEFA was forced to declare the Champions League draw void after a series of mistakes were made during the process on Monday morning.